harry251/cognitive_modeling/hw2/Problem2.md

 **Decision:** No invest

-If fixed, assume $ p $ is the probability of the market going up:
+If fixed, assume $p$ is the probability of the market going up:

 $$ (p \times 0.01) + (1 - p) \times (-0.1) \geq 0 $$
 $$ 0.01p - 0.1 + 0.1p \geq 0 $$